chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The Chef Infra Server integration lets you:

-- Search for a specific policyfiles
+- Search for a specific Policyfiles
-- View all the policyfiles
+- View all the Policyfiles
 - View the details of policyfiles:
   - Content
   - Attributes